 The Effect Affordable Improvements Have On Home Value

 If you're trying to add value to your home, several projects tend to add more value than others.
 For example, upgrading kitchens with new appliances and fixtures will pay off, especially if you're updating a particularly old space.
 Bathrooms are another source of home value when updating accessories and features.
 Tidying up outdoor areas tends to pay off, and any major improvements such as a roof, siding, and windows almost always earn their cost back.
-Many of these upgrades can be accomplished by the owner of the home with a little DIY elbow grease and by renting a dumpster to keep the process clean and organized.

 Homeowners should be cautious about a few projects that may actually bring the price of their home down.
 In general, highly personal improvements may prove to be an annoyance to a potential buyer.
 Luxuries that are not proportionate with the house or neighborhood, such as marble flooring, may also be a mistake.
 Lastly, garage conversions and swimming pools are two projects that might steer potential buyers elsewhere.